ConsciousML/Multiple-Linear-Regression-from-scratch/README.md

 ## Dataset
 The CarDekho dataset contains information about used cars listed on the website of the same name.
 This dataset has 301 unique entities with the following features:
--car name
+- car name
--year of release
+- year of release
--selling price
+- selling price
--present price
+- present price
--kilometers driven
+- kilometers driven
--fuel: such as petrol or diesel
+- fuel: such as petrol or diesel
--transmission: such as manual or automatic
+- transmission: such as manual or automatic
--owner: how many times the car changed owner
+- owner: how many times the car changed owner

 ## Setup
 In order to install the conda environment needed to run the notebook, run the following line: